(Currently editing this story; March 2022)

 ”Oh, sorry,” the younger woman said and they moved.

-“It is that easy,” Misha said as they moved easily past.
-“Problem solved,” he added and to himself he thought how Finnish people easily seemed to have this problem; instead of asking ”excuse me, can you move?”, they preferred glaring at the obstacle ahead assuming that said obstacle, a person, should have sense enough to realize that they were in the way simply from that glare directed at the back of their head.
-Obviously this thought wasn’t something he wanted to share with Joni, because it would make him snap in his current agitated mood, but it did cause him to grin rather suspiciously.
+”It is that easy,” Misha said as they moved easily past. ”Problem solved,” he added and to himself, he thought how Finnish people easily seemed to have this problem; instead of asking ”excuse me, can you move?”
+They preferred glaring at the obstacle ahead, assuming that said obstacle, a person, should have sense enough to realize that they were in the way, simply from that glare directed at the back of their head.
+This thought wasn’t something he wanted to share with Joni, because it would make him snap in his current agitated mood, but it did cause him to grin rather suspiciously.

 Someone moved from behind them, bumping into Joni as he went and didn’t even stop to apologize, it made the brunet almost growl and Misha too felt annoyed at the man who had almost made his boyfriend lose his balance.
 Why was it so difficult to say ”excuse me?”
 And then they spotted three teenage girls at one of the bedroom sample rooms looking at them and whispering to each other, when they noticed him looking back they giggled and blushed.
 Joni rolled his eyes and sighed, but managed some sort of smile. ”Gods I hate Ikea on Saturday noon, I don’t understand what possessed you into taking us here.”